Identity (NCIS: Los Angeles): Reception

 "Identity" aired on CBS on September 22, 2009, during the 10 to 11 pm (ET) timeslot.
 The pilot episode was seen by 18.73 million viewers, with a total household rating/share of 8.9/15, and a 4.4/11 ratings/share among those aged 18 through 49.
-The episode came first in its timeslot, beating the seventh and final premiere of Without a Trace, which occupied the timeslot in the previous year.
+The episode came first in its timeslot, beating the series premiere of The Mentalist, which occupied the timeslot in the previous year.

 The episode received mixed reviews from critics.
 Noel Murray of AV Club gave the pilot a C− explaining that "NCIS: Los Angeles isn’t really about spending time with old friends.
 It’s about spending time with new machines—packed with old wiring."